 Fluid levels above the safe range may result in transmission failure.
-An overfill condition of transmission fluid may cause shift and/or engagement concerns and/or possible engagement concerns and/or possible damage.
+An overfill condition of transmission fluid may cause shift and/or engagement concerns and/or possible damage.

 High fluid levels can be caused by an overheating condition.

 Adjusting automatic transmission fluid levels